ryramos14/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+It's a fast forward merge, and all the changes in the top_N code file will take precidence over the code file in test.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?